WebThingsIO/rpi-image-builder/README.md

 The `--prefix` specifies the prefix to prepend to the `gateway.tar.gz` file which is generated.

-# Overall process to create an SD card
+# Overall process to create an SD card image

 ## Build a base image